 Thaddeus "Ted" Mikulski is an advocate for persons who have been harmed or wronged by the acts of others.
 He represents individuals on claims involving serious personal injury, employee rights, legal malpractice, consumer rights, medical malpractice, civil rights and workers' compensation.
 He also represents businesses in litigation and he counsels business owners on varied legal matters including employment law issues, litigation avoidance, contract negotiations and insurance coverage disputes.

 As a former prosecutor, he also represents individuals charged with crimes and traffic offenses.
-In his more than 40 years of practice, Thaddeus Mikulski has helped thousands of individuals and businesses with legal problems.
+In his more than 40 years of practice, Thaddeus Mikulski has helped more than two thousand individuals and businesses with legal problems.

 Mr. Mikulski graduated from The Columbus School of Law at The Catholic University of America in 1977.
 He received his undergraduate degree with honors from the University of Notre Dame.
 As a young prosecuting attorney, he learned the art of trial advocacy in more than fifty jury trials.
 Since then he has tried many civil and criminal cases before judges and juries in state and federal courts and administrative agencies.

 Since 1990, he has been certified as a Civil Trial Attorney by the New Jersey Supreme Court Board on Attorney Trial Certification.
 The New Jersey Supreme Court appointed him to its District VII Ethics Committee, its District VII Fee Arbitration Committee and its Model Civil Jury Instructions Committee.
 He served as Chair of both the District VII Ethics and Fee Arbitration Committees.
 He recently completed service on the New Jersey Supreme Court Committee on Jury Selection in Criminal and Civil Jury Trials.
 The United States District Court for the District of New Jersey and the Superior Court of New Jersey have appointed him to their arbitrator panels.

 Since 1988, he has served as an adjunct professor at the School of Business of The College of New Jersey where he lectures on diverse aspects of business law.